eryksiejka47/K-Spice-API-Yggdrasil/README.md

 - **`cp312`**: Indicates compatibility with **Python 3.12**.
 - **`win_amd64`**: Specifies that the package is intended for **64-bit Windows systems**.

-This explains why Python 3.12 is required for the K-Spice API to function correctly on your system.

 ![cmd](images/bin64.PNG)

 To get started, you’ll need to install **Python version 3.12.10**.